AlexTISYoung/snipar/docs/tutorial.rst

 This outputs the PGS values for each individual along with the PGS value of their sibling, and imputed/observed paternal and maternal PGS to direct_sib.pgs.txt.
 (If an individual has multiple genotyped siblings, the average of the siblings' PGS is used for the PGS of the sibling.)
-It outputs estimates of direct, indirect sibling, paternal, and maternal effects of the PGS to direct_sib.pgs_effects.txt and their sampling variance-covariance matrix to direct_sib.pgs_vcov.txt.
+It outputs estimates of direct, indirect sibling, paternal, and maternal effects of the PGS to direct_sib.effects.txt and their sampling variance-covariance matrix to direct_sib.vcov.txt.
 Since indirect effects from siblings were zero in this simulation, the estimated sibling effect should be close to zero.

 Note that the standard error for the direct effect estimate increases: this is due both to a drop in sample size since only those probands with genotyped siblings are included, and due to the fact that adding the sibling effect to the regression